fred-gutierrez/old-fred-portfolio/README.md

-# Old Fred Portfolio
+# This is my Old Portfolio

-Just in case, this is my old portfolio, the new one can be found in: https://github.com/fred-gutierrez/React-Portfolio
+The new one can be found in: https://github.com/fred-gutierrez/React-Portfolio